Convergence estimates for the Magnus expansion I. Banach algebras: Introduction

-Some remarks on the notation are as follows.
+This is the maximal (i.~e.~most pessimistic) isometric complexification of $(\mathfrak A,|\cdot|_{\mathfrak A})$.
+Other complexifications are possible, and, in fact, useful in certain places.
+(For example, the complexification of operators on real Hilbert spaces, that is the $C^*$-algebraic complexification.)
+If $A$ is an element of a Banach algebra, then $\spec(A)$ will denote its spectrum, and $\mathrm r(A)$ will denote its spectral radius.
+The value $1/\mathrm r(A)$ can be called as the convergence radius of $A$, as it is equal to the radius of the maximal open disc of center $0$ on the complex plane such that the power series $z\mapsto \sum_{n=0}^\infty A^nz^n$ extends to an analytic function on that disk.
 On the complex plane, $\Dbar(z_0,r)$ denotes the (possibly degenerate) closed disk with center $z_0$ and radius $r$. $\intD(z_0,r)$ denotes the corresponding open disk.
+Sometimes $\mathbb C$ is identified with $\mathbb R^2$, which yields the notation $\Dbar((a,b),r)$.

+In the arithmetic context, we may use `$A\times B$' when it can be understood either as $AB$ or $BA$.
+Also, `$\frac AB$' may be used when it can be understood either as $AB^{-1}$ or $B^{-1}A$.
+Even more generally, `$\frac AB$' may be used for $X$, if it is the unique solution of the system of equations $A=BX=XB$. \snewpage

-However, sometimes $\mathbb C$ is identified with $\mathbb R^2$, so one should not be surprised by the notation $\Dbar((a,b),r)$. $\mathbf 1$ denotes the Lebesgue measure. $\Sigma_S$ denotes the permutations of the set $S$, $\Sigma_n$ denotes the permutations of $\{1,\ldots,n\}$.
-Several definitions will be given in statements (or even in proofs), but this practice is perhaps acceptable in the sense that later usage of these definitions requires the understanding of these places in question.
-In general, our formalism is more on the algebraic side than on the ODE side, but there are plenty of analytical considerations.
-When we consider generating functions, we may understand them either as formal, real function theoretic, or in analytic sense.
-For example, the series $\sum_{n=1}^\infty\frac{(2n)!}{4^nn!(n+1)!} x^n$ can be understood as a formal power series; or as a real function which is equal to $\frac2{1+\sqrt{1-x}}$ for $0\leq x\leq1$ and equal to $+\infty$ for $x>2$; or as the analytic $\frac2{1+\sqrt{1-x}}$ function defined at least on $\intD(0,1)$, but rather on $\mathbb C\setminus[1,\infty) $.
+When we consider generating functions, we may understand them either in formal, real function theoretic, or analytic sense.
+For example, the series $\sum_{n=0}^\infty\frac{(2n)!}{4^nn!(n+1)!} x^n$ can be understood as a formal power series; or as a real function which is equal to $\frac2{1+\sqrt{1-x}}$ for $0\leq x\leq1$ and equal to $+\infty$ for $x>1$; or as the analytic function $\frac2{1+\sqrt{1-x}}$ defined at least on $\intD(0,1)$, but rather on $\mathbb C\setminus[1,\infty) $.
 We try to be clear in what sense we understand the generating function at hand, but, of course, much of the power of generating functions comes from change between various viewpoints.
+Using power series, one often encounters the ``problem of specification''.
+Most typically: When a formal series is given not in series form, but, say, as a result of division, e. g. $\frac{\mathrm e^x-1}{x}$, then it can be well-defined as a formal power series, but substituting a zero divisor to the place of $x$ naively will lead to an expression which does no make sense as such.
+For that reason we prefer to use concrete function names, e. g. $\alpha(x)$ in the previous case.
+We do not do this consistently, but we do this when the a divisional form might cause confusion.
+However, we do not eschew the divisional arithmetic of formal power series (or the use of analytical methods) either, as they are very useful to establish identities.
+If $A(X)=\sum_{n=0}^\infty a_nX^n$, $B(X)=\sum_{n=0}^\infty b_nX^n$ are formal power series, then we use the notation